CPP-djr1-IntroI/Assign03T-CanIRetire/README.md

 1.  **An electronic Solution of your program on GitHub**

     a.
-You are to click on the Assign03 GitHub Assignment Link on Moodle to accept this assignment as we've done in lab.
+You are to click on the Assign03 Link to accept this assignment as we've done in lab.
 Once accepted, code up a complete solution to the above assignment specification.
 Your complete solution is to be pushed to GitHub no later than the date and time specified above for your specific section.
 I will only grade your solution from the proper location on GitHub.

     b.
 Pay attention to the example output above.
 Your program's output must look **exactly** like the example output!
 The spacing and